microsoft/Conversation-Knowledge-Mining-Solution-Accelerator/documents/LocalDebuggingSetup.md

 ### Step 1: Create Virtual Environment (Recommended)

-Navigate to the root folder of the project and create the virtual environment:
+Open your terminal and navigate to the root folder of the project, then create the virtual environment:

 ```bash
 # Navigate to the project root folder